Bassett-Lowke: Waterline ship models

-Derek Head describes on page 11 of his book that at beginning of World War One, government censors prohibited Bassett-Lowke from selling or advertising their line of detailed 100 ft. to 1 inch or 1/1200 scale models of the Royal Navy.
+Derek Head describes on page 11 of his book that at beginning of the First World War, government censors prohibited Bassett-Lowke from selling or advertising their line of detailed 100 ft. to 1 inch or 1/1200 scale models of the Royal Navy.
 The concern of the censors was that the accuracy of these detailed models could give vital information to the enemy.

 In order to have some representation of the Royal Navy for their war time catalog, Bassett-Lowke replaced their prohibited Royal Navy models by purchasing the less detailed metal ship models of the Royal Navy made by the neighboring company, B.M.C.
 These metal B.M.C. models while detailed, had their origins as game models and were therefore less accurate depictions of Royal Navy Warships.
 This lack of sharp detail was apparently found acceptable to the government censors and therefore they were allowed to appear in the catalog.

 The resulting model fleet in metal carried in the Bassett-Lowke war time catalogue was of every class of ship in the British navy then in commission as of 1914.
 The models found in the collection range from the early 1889 Royal Sovereign class Pre-Dreadnoughts, some of which had been retained by the navy as bombardment ships, through to eventually the newest Revenge class Super-Dreadnoughts which had just come into service.
 The 1917 Bassett-Lowke catalogue proudly boasts that "Practically every ship in the Navy has been modelled, including Super-Dreadnoughts, Battleships, Battle Cruisers, Armoured Cruisers, Light Cruisers, Destroyers, Torpedo Boats, Submarines, Mine Layers, Mine Sweepers, Troopships, Transports, Armed Liners and all Auxiliary Craft".
 The models were formed in lead with the wire masts cast into the hulls in a scale of one inch to 150 feet or 1/1800.
 They were painted and issued in numbered boxed sets by Bassett-Lowke, the boxes bearing the label “H.M.S.
 Irresistible”.
 Paper flags were supplied with each set, to be cut out and applied to the masts and sternposts.